-Check if eligible, apply, what you are entitled to, if your income or circumstances change and accessing free early education within Hull and the East Riding.
+Check if you are eligible for two-year-old funding, how to apply, what you are entitled to, what to do if your income or circumstances change and how to access free early education within Hull and the East Riding.

 If eligible you can have up to 15 hours of free early education and childcare for 38 weeks of the year during school term time (570 hours in total).